• Skip to primary navigation

 How to Make a Simple LED Bulb Circuit

-Another name for them is LED bulbs or solid state lighting.
+People also call them LED bulbs or solid state lights.

 What is a LED Bulb Circuit: